Bullsquidz/bullsquidz/README.md

 revisions.
 It definitely looks a lot "simpler" than what it was previously, but that's the point!
 I’m handcoding the website myself, and I don’t exactly have much HTML experience other than a high school class I took years ago.

-If you got to this point, then thanks for reading! poured my heart, sweat, and tears into this README.
+If you got to this point, then thanks for reading!
+I poured my heart, sweat, soul, and tears into this README.